CoderVader/Shop-Website/README.md

 into every other page.
 • Included a separate page for footer design and included it into all the php pages.

-## Note - This project is for sole purpose for practicing Php and SQL tech stack
+## Important Note
-with basic designs.
+This project is for sole purpose for practicing Php and SQL tech stack with basic designs.
 This project does not project my creative envisioning nor restricts my abilities in any aspect.